portellam/auto-xorg/README.md

 - Download the Latest Release:&ensp;[Codeberg][51], [GitHub][52]

 - Download the `.zip` file:
+  - From the webpage
+    1. Viewing from the top of the repository's (current) webpage, click the drop-down icon:
+        - `···` on Codeberg.
+        - `<> Code ` on GitHub.
+    2. Click `Download ZIP` and save.
+    3. Open the `.zip` file, then extract its contents.

   - From the CLI:
     1. Open the CLI (see [6.1.
 The Command Interface (CLI) or Terminal](#61-the-command-interface-cli-or-terminal)).
     2. Download the Latest: